CoataocCreate/ASIX/README.md

 ! important to note `optimize` or `optimized` flag may not work on all devices and cause proformance issue and only works on (WINDOWS OS)

-Opengl Renderer
+### Opengl Renderer
-change the rendering from pygame 2d render to opengl 3d render Required Knowledge of Opengl and Asix 2d Function Dont Work And Dont have Methods for 3d opengl required to build from scartch also allow 2d graphics with opengl graphics to be draw on screen so its a mix of 3+2d
+change the rendering from pygame 2d render to opengl 3d render Required Knowledge of Opengl and Asix 2d Function Dont Work And core have Methods for 3d opengl but methods core.quit, core.flip, core.exit, core.clear works with opengl

-if you want to change the renderer you have to change core 2d window to opengl 3+2d supported window with function `opengl` first create a opengl renderer and window like
+if you want to change the renderer you have to change core 2d window to opengl 3d window use function `opengl` first create a opengl renderer and window like
 ```
 glwin = opengl((x, y))